Take a Moment to Catch Your Death

 , may be preceded by a Cat Scare

 , and has been known to involve Not Quite Saved Enough

 .
 This is the kind that definitely ends in death.

 If a character collapses and faces the serious danger of death, see After-Action Healing Drama

 Anime and Manga

-- Before this, on Namek, Goku drops his giant Spirit Bomb on Freeza just as Freeza was about to destroy the planet.
+- On Namek, Goku drops his giant Spirit Bomb on Freeza just as Freeza was about to destroy the planet.
 After everyone relaxes, Freeza reveals that he is still alive, wasting no time severely wounding Piccolo and killing Krillin.

-- Several episodes before, after being on the on receiving end of a Curb-Stomp Battle against Freeza, Vegeta is seemingly saved after Goku arrives and takes the moment to revel in the fact that the tyrant is finally going to get his.
+- After being on the on receiving end of a Curb-Stomp Battle against Freeza, Vegeta is seemingly saved after Goku arrives and takes the moment to revel in the fact that the tyrant is finally going to get his.
 Freeza almost immediately shoots him through the heart in annoyance.

 - The villain of the Kyoto Arc of Mahou Sensei Negima! manages to get away from Eva, only to run into Chachazero.
 Too bad she only scares her silly.